OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **Should the trust anchor in detached JWS Signatures in Sandbox be openbanking.org.uk or openbankingtest.org.uk?**

-The standard only specifies the trust anchor value to be used in production scenarios when using the OBIE Directory.
-The value openbanking.org.uk should be used to identify the OBIE Directory as the trust anchor.
+The standard only specifies the trust anchor value to be used in production scenarios when using the OBL Directory.
+The value openbanking.org.uk should be used to identify the OBL Directory as the trust anchor.

-The standard does not specify the trust anchor value to be used when the OBIE Sandbox Directory is used as a trust anchor.
+The standard does not specify the trust anchor value to be used when the OBL Sandbox Directory is used as a trust anchor.

-The model bank that is commissioned by the OBIE will accept either openbanking.org.uk or openbankingtest.org.uk as tan values.
+The model bank that is commissioned by the OBL will accept either openbanking.org.uk or openbankingtest.org.uk as tan values.

-### **Why does the OBIE standard not use standard security headers such as Content-Security-Policy, X-XSS-Protection etc ?
+### **Why does the OBL standard not use standard security headers such as Content-Security-Policy, X-XSS-Protection etc ?
 Can an ASPSP add these headers to their responses?**

 The APIs are not meant to be surfaced up in a browser directly and it does not make sense to include those headers in the context of these standards.